ibm-cloud-docs/sell/software-faq.md

 {: #share-vsimage}
 {: faq}

 Yes, you can share your virtual server image with other users.
 To share with users in your personal or enterprise account, see [Onboarding software to your account](/docs/account?topic=account-create-private-catalog&interface=ui).
-To share with {{site.data.keyword.cloud_notm}} catalog users, see [Registering a virtual server image in IBM Cloud Partner Center](/docs/sell?topic=sell-vsimage-register).
+To share with {{site.data.keyword.cloud_notm}} catalog users, see [Registering a virtual server image for VPC](/docs/sell?topic=sell-vsivpc-register).

 ## How do I claim a certification or designation for my product?
 {: #claim-certs-how}